 C.K.
 Choi was designed and detailed for a 200-year expected building life, with a flexible interior design to accommodate change over time.

-Glue-laminated timber (glulam) beams and columns are used strategically throughout the project to supplement the timber framing members, in particular as the structural support to the custom shaped curved atrium roofs.
+Glulam beams and columns are used strategically throughout the project to supplement the timber framing members, in particular as the structural support to the custom shaped curved atrium roofs.

 For the columns, pieces were spliced together with steel connections to achieve the required three-storey height.
 To achieve the necessary strength requirements, timber pieces were bolted together to form thicker cross-sections.